MaximKitsenko/ClassTree/README.md

 # ClassTree
-Small tool designed to print class class diagram.
+Small tool designed to print classes diagram.
 Created during practicing in f#.
 Learn more about F# at http://fsharp.org